 Confidential data has a link between the data and the individual who provided it.
 The research team is obligated to protect the data from disclosure outside the research according to the terms of the research protocol and the informed consent document.
 Methods to reduce the risk of inadvertent disclosure include:

 - Storing the subject’s name and/or other identifiers separately from the research data

-- Replacing the subject's name and other indentifiers with a unique code and using this code to refer to the subject data.
+- Replacing the subject's name and other identifiers with a unique code and using this code to refer to the subject data.
 Note that coding the data does not make that data anonymous.

 - Storing the code key separately from the subject's identifiers

-Data are considered de-identified when any direct or indirect identifiers or codes linking the data to the individual subject's identify are destroyed.
+Data are considered de-identified when any direct or indirect identifiers or codes linking the data to the individual subject's identity are stripped and destroyed.